-Dennis W. Pullin is President and CEO of Virtua Health System, a non-profit health care organization in New Jersey, offering a full continuum of primary, preventative, wellness, acute, and long-term care.
-He is a seasoned health care executive with operational and business development experience and has had leadership roles in hospitals, academic medical centers, physician group practices, and private industry.
+Dennis W. Pullin is president and CEO of Virtua Health, a not-for-profit integrated health system in New Jersey, offering a full continuum of primary, preventative, wellness, acute, and long-term care.

-Pullin’s extensive background includes many leadership positions in health care management.
-He was Vice President of Operations and Business Development at St. Luke’s Episcopal Health System in Houston; Vice President of Acquisitions and Development at Symbion Healthcare, Inc.
+Mr. Pullin’s extensive background includes many leadership positions in hospitals, academic medical centers, physician group practices, and private industry.
+He was vice president of Operations and Business Development at St. Luke’s Episcopal Health System in Houston and vice president of Acquisitions and Development at Symbion Healthcare, Inc.

 A Fellow and past Regent of the American College of Healthcare Executives, Mr. Pullin has served on the boards of numerous non-profit community and civic organizations, including Healthcare for the Homeless, Houston Regional HIV/AIDS Resource Group, the American Heart Association, and DePelchin Children’s Center among others.
 He also serves on the Chamber of Commerce Southern New Jersey Board of Directors as well as past chair of the American Hospital Association’s Governance Council for Metropolitan Hospitals.
 He served on the board of the College of Health Professions at Towson University and is a past member of the Maryland Hospital Association’s Council on Legislative and Regulatory Policy.

 Mr. Pullin has served as an adjunct professor at Texas Lutheran University and Towson University and has presented and published a wide variety of papers and articles.
 A past Fellow of the American College of Sports Medicine, he is a Hall of Fame Inductee of the Edgewood Independent School District, San Antonio, Texas.